DylanBarratt/CopingWithPsoriasis/README.md

 <br />
 The site can be viewed live at <a href="https://copingwithpsoriasis.com/">copingwithpsoriasis.com</a>

-Note: the .ENV file is missing so the code cannot be used to replicate the site without creating a new one.
+<b> Note: the .ENV file is missing so the code cannot be used to replicate the site without creating a new one. </b>